feedhenry/grunt-fh-build/README.md

 beginning of the `PATH` environment variable, so we don't have to specify the path to commands, if they reside in that directory.

+### fh:testfile
+This target will run the single unit test file for the project.
+To configure which and how tests are run, add a property called `unit_single` to the configuration in your Gruntfile.js.
+Command string should contain `test_filename` placeholder that will be replaced with filename argument at runtime.
+Additional parameters are supported by specifying `unit_test_param1` where 1 is number of parameter after filename.
+This property is an array of commands to run, so that different test runners can be used per project.
+Example for mocha framework with support for running single test method.

+    unit_single: ['mocha -A -u exports ./test/helper.js ./test/unit/**/<%= unit_test_filename %> --grep=<%= unit_test_param1 %>''],

+Example:

+    grunt fh:testfile:testfile.js

 ### fh:integrate
 This target works the same as the `fh:unit` one above, with the exception that the property specifying the commands to run will be called `integrate`.